aadi611/PathPatrol/QUICK_REFERENCE.md

 ## 💡 Pro Tips

+1. **Install as App**: Click install button for home screen access (PWA)
+2. **Works Offline**: PWA caches data for offline viewing
-1. **Bulk Import**: Use admin dashboard to import multiple complaints from CSV
+3. **Bulk Import**: Use admin dashboard to import multiple complaints from CSV
-2. **Filter by Moderator**: Moderators can filter to see only their assigned complaints
+4. **Filter by Moderator**: Moderators can filter to see only their assigned complaints
-3. **Export Reports**: Admin can export complaint data to Excel with analytics
+5. **Export Reports**: Admin can export complaint data to Excel with analytics
-4. **Mobile Friendly**: App is fully responsive, works great on phones
+6. **Mobile Friendly**: App is fully responsive, works great on phones
-5. **Dark Theme**: Maps use dark theme for better night-time viewing
+7. **Dark Theme**: Maps use dark theme for better night-time viewing
+8. **Push Notifications**: Enable notifications for real-time updates

 ---